railcore/slicers/PrusaSlicer/mholiv/README.md

 3. Spaced support interface layers that are MUCH MUCH easier to remove then solid.

-4. Removal of brand specific profiles and the focus on generic profiles.

-5. Easier to understand print setting descriptions.
+4. Easier to understand print setting descriptions.

-6. Small quality of life changes such as supports being off by default and gyroid infill set as default.
+5. Small quality of life changes such as supports being off by default and gyroid infill set as default.

-7. Both the Railcore ZL and ZLT have profiles by default.
+6. Both the Railcore ZL and ZLT have profiles by default.

-8. Print setting are locked to the printer model giving you a cleaner interface.
+7. Print setting are locked to the printer model giving you a cleaner interface.

 ## Installation